 Greg Hutchins is the principal engineer of Quality Plus Engineer, a U.S. Department of Homeland Security (DHS)-certified company for Critical Infrastructure Protection: Forensics, Assurance, Analytics (CIP/FAA) under the U.S. DHS Safety Act.
 Hutchins is also the developer of Value Added Auditing (DHS-designated anti-terrorist technology).

-Mayfield completed his doctorate in health administration and leadership at the Medical University of South Carolina, earned an MBA from Emory University’s Goizuetta Business School and a B.S. from Georgia State University.
-Mayfield is a master black belt, certified in lean and Six Sigma.
+Stephen R. Mayfield is chief quality officer at Central Georgia Health System/Medical Center of Central Georgia.
+He previously served as senior vice president at the American Hospital Association where he created the AHA Quality Center, a resource for 5,000 member hospitals.
+The Quality Center is now Hospitals in Pursuit of Excellence.
+Mayfield has 25 years of experience working with hospitals and health systems across the country to bring together the triad of boards, physician leaders and hospital administration in order to improve the delivery of care in communities while enhancing patient outcomes and safety.
+Mayfield has directed the National Patient Safety Leaders Fellowship program and serves as faculty.
+He has served on several AHRQ Technical Expert Panels, including the just released Quality Improvement Toolkit.
+Mayfield completed his doctorate in health administration at the Medical University of South Carolina, earned an MBA from Emory University’s Goizueta Business School and a B.S. from Georgia State University.
+He is a master black belt, certified in lean and Six Sigma.
 He serves on the board for the California Hospital Patient Safety Organization (CHPSO) and is a member of the Quality Committee.
-Mayfield is a board member for the Baldrige Award Alliance and for the Improvement Science Research Network.
+He also is a board member for the Baldrige Award Alliance and the Improvement Science Research Network.
 Prior to his career in healthcare, Mayfield worked at the Georgia Tech Research Institute in the Human Factors division of the Systems Engineering Laboratory.

 Tim McGlothlin is the executive director for The Ergonomics Center of North Carolina.
 Reporting to North Carolina State University, the center provides occupational ergonomics consulting, training programs and cost-effective ergonomics solutions to corporate clients throughout the country.
 Prior to his current assignment, McGlothlin worked for two Malcolm Baldrige Quality Award-winning companies.
 He spent nine years at Motorola Inc., where he served in various technical and manufacturing leadership positions within the Communications Group.
 He also worked with Eastman Chemical Co. for 14 years, where he served as principal ergonomist.
 McGlothlin has served as an instructor on ergonomics for the occupational safety and health technology program at East Tennessee State University.
 He has consulted throughout the United States and Canada.
 He is a frequent speaker at the regional and national level on successful ergonomic process implementation.